imteekay/machine-learning-research/machine-learning.md

 Which model is better?
 It depends on the problem at hand.
 If the relationship between the features and the response is well approximated by a linear model as in, then an approach such as linear regression will likely work well, and will outperform a method such as a regression tree that does not exploit this linear structure.
 If instead there is a highly non-linear and complex relationship between the features and the response as indicated by model, then decision trees may outperform classical approaches.

-- The test cost estimates how well the model generalizes to new data (compared to the training cost)

 ### Model Performance

 - Prefer choosing models that have good cross-validation and test accuracy
+  - The test cost estimates how well the model generalizes to new data (compared to the training cost)
+  - training/cross-validation/test
+    - cross-validation is also called dev or validation set
+    - It improves the robustness and reliability of your model evaluation and hyperparameter tuning process
+    - Cross-validation involves splitting your training data into multiple subsets (folds).
+The model is trained on a subset of these folds and then evaluated on the remaining fold.
+This process is repeated multiple times, with each fold serving as the validation set once.
+This gives you multiple performance estimates on different "held-out" portions of your training data.
+    - By averaging the performance across all the validation folds, you get a more stable and less biased estimate of how well your model is likely to generalize to unseen data compared to relying on a single test set evaluation during development.
   - Good Cross-Validation Accuracy: a good cross-validation accuracy indicates good stability and generalization across different subsets of data
   - Good Test Accuracy: the model generalizes well on unseen data
 - In classification models, the way to measure performance is based on accuracy, precision, recall (sensitivity), specificity, and f1 score